kmesh-net/kmesh/docs/proposal/tcp_long_connection_metrics.md

 }
 ```

 The value of the period or the threshold is provided by the user, if not a default value of 5 seconds and 1 mb is chosen.
+If the threshold were set too low, the system might generate too many reports, leading to noise and increased processing overhead.

+The labels of tcp_long_connection metric will be same as the labels we currently we have for another metrics.